mattmallencode/crm/README.md

 *Satisfies User Stories: 1, 2*

-Before accessing Sherpa services, a user must prove who they are.
-They can do this by providing the email and password they previously used to register.
-This will then be compared to Sherpa's database, if they provide matching credentials they will be considered authenticated for all subsequent requests for their session.
+Before accessing Sherpa a user must be authenticated.
+They do this by providing the email and password they used to register.
+This will then be compared to Sherpa's database, if they provide matching credentials they are authenticated for all subsequent requests.

 #### Team Creation